Thursday, July 24, 2014

 Jan.
 15, 2015.

-Oscar® winner Juan Jose Campanella (“The Secret in Their Eyes”) wrote and directed “Metegol,” the animated feature about Amadeo, a nerdy guy who gets bullied by Flash.
+Oscar® winner Juan Jose Campanella ("The Secret in Their Eyes") wrote and directed "Metegol," the animated feature about Amadeo, a nerdy guy who gets bullied by Flash.
 But when Amadeo beats him at the Foosball, Flash leaves defeated.
-He returns as a big soccer star with a great power and skills.
+He returns as a big soccer star with great power and skills.
 He wants vengeance in an epic soccer match.
-Amadeo and his little new friends have to come out with a plan to save the town, the world, and the girl.
+Amadeo and his little new friends have to come up with a plan to save the town, the world, and the girl.

-This movie is so ahead of its time that any comparison of what really happened at the 2014 World Cup’s final in Brazil between Argentina and Germany is pure coincidence.
-The movie was made two years before.
+This movie is so ahead of its time that any comparison of what really happened at the 2014 World Cup's final in Brazil between Argentina and Germany is pure coincidence.
+The movie was made two years ago.

 Now, American children and soccer fans will rejoice with this wonderful and original animation.